Patrick-Davis-MSFT/Federal-App-Innovation-Community/topics/remote-debug/aspapi_aks_debug/README.md

 This example uses an open ASP.NET Core API container.
 There are no network protections in this example.
 In this example the dockerfile and deployment specification exposes all the necessary debug ports and includes the necessary modules.

 ## Setup
-An Azure Kubernetes Cluster Service (AKS) and a Azure Container Registry (ACR).
+An Azure Kubernetes Cluster Service (AKS), an Azure Container Registry (ACR) and Azure Storage account are created in this tutorial.
 To reduce cost the AKS instance can be stopped when not in use to reduce cost.

 ### Manual